 We have already covered three important types of member functions: constructors, getters, and setters.
 But when creating a class we will often want to provide other member functions to make the it more useful and useable.

 One of the goals for objects is that they encapsulate a particular piece of data - they bundle that data with functions to help work with it.
-We want to build in as much functionality as is reasonable so that other code can βaskβ the object to perform tasks instead of having to figure out how to do it themselves.
+We want to build in as much functionality as is reasonable so that other code can βaskβ the object to perform tasks instead of having to do it themselves.

 class Point {